kelu124/echomods/include/AddMyLogs.md

 * Jorge
   * https://www.alibaba.com/product-detail/NDT-Straight-Angle-Beam-transducer-sensors_60752888953.html?spm=a2700.7724838.2017115.198.12067c84XcXzww
   * https://www.alibaba.com/product-detail/yushi-PT-12-probe-ndt-ultrasonic_60557426233.html?spm=a2700.7724838.2017115.222.12067c84XcXzww
-* @todo prepare a page for NDT piezos.. the same way there is one for probes.. or on same ?
+* @done prepare a page for NDT piezos.. the same way there is one for probes.. or on same ?

 #### 2019-02-17 lit3rick interfacing